Need support? Fill out an application today!

 - Do not drink bottled water after it heats up.
 BPA is released into your water with heat.
 BPA exhibits hormone – like properties that raise concern about its suitability in consumer products and food containers.
 Canada is the first country to declare BPA as a toxic substance.
 (Bisphenol A)

 - Do read the back of the ingredients on your food.
-Artificial sweeteners in sodas and many products that say “sugar free” may be dangerous for you. (aspartame)
+Artificial sweeteners in sodas and many products that say “sugar free” may be dangerous for you. (aspartame).

 - If you choose to work with chemotherapy and radiology treatments, ask your doctor questions.
 Do not be afraid to ask for a second opinion and understand everything presented to you.
 ASK!

 - If you are recently diagnosed with breast cancer- immediately stop eating meats and dairy products for an optimal healing process and increase your water intake even more than the norm (half your body weight in ounces).
+Stick to a raw diet to rebuild immune system.

 You are not perfect, but you can try to prevent all diseases from taking over your body by taking care of yourself and your family.
 Educate yourself!
 Living in a pharmaceutical country is a little more difficult because you really have to be careful. -I Will Survive, Inc.